al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 ### Time Series

-Time series, is a bivariable (2 variables) representation with a couple added properties.
+Time series, is a bi-variable (2 variables) representation with a couple added properties.

 Components of time series: trend, seasonality, noise, other ( missing values, outliers, etc...)